stg7/av1_bitstreamparser/README.md

 extracts qp values from av1 bitstreams

-this project is based on https://ffmpeg.org/releases/ffmpeg-4.1.tar.xz modifications to ffmeg are mostly done in libaomdec.c and marked.
+this project is based on https://ffmpeg.org/releases/ffmpeg-4.1.tar.xz modifications to ffmeg are mostly done in libaomdec.c and are marked.
+The ffmpeg-4.1 folder contains separate licences for FFmpeg.

 Author: Steve Göring